JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_10X.md

-# scReadSim on 10x scRNA-seq
+# scReadSim for 10x scRNA-seq

 This tutorial's main steps and corresponding estimated time usage are as follows (tested on a server with the 256x Intel Xeon Phi CPU 7210 at 1.30 GHz):